 Many of our readers find shopping for electricity confusing and frustrating.
 Here you can easily compare energy plans and rates in one place and enroll in the right plan in minutes, saving you hours of time and frustration.

 Get the information you need to make an informed decision on your own.
 Plan prices are listed from the lowest to the highest, so you can quickly find the best deal for your home.
 Rates on ComparePower are as low or lower than rates you’ll find by going direct to a provider’s website.

 Compare plans side by side without worrying about hidden fees or other charges, ensuring comparisons.
 We’ll even send you reminders when it’s time to come back and shop again so you can continue saving.

 Cross electricity off your moving checklist ⤵️

 Starting Electricity Service FAQ

 Why are there different prices for different usage levels?

 This is perhaps the most important consideration in comparing energy plans and prices.
-An electricity rate is a total cost divided by the total energy consumption over a given period.
+An electricity rate is a total cost divided by energy consumption over a given period.
 Therefore, the rate accounts for what you pay and the amount you use.

 In Texas, you pay for energy based on how much you use.
 In contrast to gasoline, where the price per gallon remains constant regardless of how many gallons you pump, with electricity, the price can change depending on your monthly energy consumption.
 This is why it is important to understand your monthly energy consumption when shopping for a new energy plan in Texas.